 Your goal should be to design a schedule that has a mix of experienced and less experienced workers so that you remain within your shift budget, but you still get an optimal outcome.
 This may be difficult for smaller businesses since they have fewer employees to work with, but with a little practice, you will be able to manage it in no time.

 Invest In Scheduling Software

 If you’re not sure where to start, we suggest looking at the top employee scheduling software for small business, as noted by Capterra.
 They are the industry standard when it comes to reviewing software and can help you make an informed and easy decision.
-Take the time to read user reviews as they can give you great insight into how the software functions.
+Take the time to read user reviews as they can give you great insight into how the software functions in real-time.
 Reviews can also provide information on other essential aspects such as customer support, technical support, or third-party integrations.
 Most scheduling solutions offer a trial.
 Trials can provide an excellent opportunity for you to test to ensure it will meet your business needs.